dblencowe/static-website-in-aws/docs/tutorial.md

 ### CloudFront
 AWS CloudFront is a Content Delivery Network (CDN).
 The CDN will be responsible for replicating our files from S3 into multiple regions.
-This lowers the the response time of the webiste, regardless of the geographical location the user is accessing the site.
+This lowers the the response time of the website, regardless of the geographical location the user is accessing the site.

 ### Route53